johannesfelixr/RestQueueMgmt/README.md

 # RestQueueMgmt
 Created by (2021, May 08) :
-1. 13217006 Johannes Felix Rimbun
+1. 13217006 Johannes Felix Rimbun (Build the server accessing the database)
-2. 13217018 Ryan Dharma Chandra
+2. 13217018 Ryan Dharma Chandra (Build the Android/Customer Client App)
-3. 13217071 Wilfrid Azariah
+3. 13217071 Wilfrid Azariah (Build the Restaurant Client App)

 This system is provided as queue management in a restaurant so that every customer can order a food in a restaurant without swarm with another customers in order to prevent  Covid-19 Infection.

-The demonstration video can be found at demoRestoMgmtDAN.mp4 The report can be found in the report fileRestoMgmtDAN.pdf

 There are three programs that must be run, each of which is located in the /server/, /restaurant_client/, and /android/ directories.
 In addition, the mySQL configuration backup database is also located in the /SQLdatabase/ directory.